Call for Colloquia

 • Interactive learning is the norm, heavier workloads are not.

-• Variable scheduling in support of pedagogical innovation is possible.
+• Variable scheduling in support of pedagogical innovation may be possible.

 Eligibility

-OSU faculty members of professorial or Senior Instructor rank are eligible to teach in the Honors College.
-Faculty selected to teach in Honors are noted as Honors College Faculty on the list of Honors College Faculty and Mentors.
+OSU faculty members of professorial or senior instructor rank are eligible to teach in the Honors College.
+Faculty selected to teach in the Honors College are noted on the list of Honors College Faculty and Mentors.

 Compensation